 Traveller's cheques Traveller's cheques will be accepted at major international banks in big cities, but generally not in hotels, and the process may both be more time-consuming and incur higher charges than exchanging cash.
 These should be USD denominated to ensure the best chance of acceptance, but we would generally not recommend them.

 Our local travel service providers are paid well and fairly for their work.
-However, it is usual for groups to tip guides, rangers and drivers and it would be reasonable for each group member to factor in a contribution of around USD10/£8 per day (paid locally in Dong).
+However, it is usual for groups to tip guides, rangers and drivers and it would be reasonable for each group member to factor in a contribution per person of around USD12/£10 per day (paid locally in Dong).

 Vietnamese food is distinct and unforgettable.
 The cuisine relies on a balance of salty, sweet, sour and hot flavours, achieved through use of nuoc mam, a fermented fish sauce, cane sugar, the juice of kalamansi citrus fruit or tamarind and chilli peppers.
 Dishes use plenty of fresh herbs but tend not to be overly spicy, as chilli sauces are served separately.
 Ingredients are fresh.
 Rice and noodles are everyday staples.
 Every visitor to Vietnam should try pho, the Vietnamese rice noodle soup.
 In Hanoi, French-style bakeries can be found selling fresh bread and croissants.